Salvelop07/Salveditor/README.md

-# Video Editor Application
+# Salveditor

 ![](https://imgur.com/BF6VKCd.png)

-This is a video editor application built using React, Next.js and CreativeEditorSDK (CESDK).
-The application allows users to edit videos and exporting the edited video.
+>Salveditor is a video editing application created with React, Next.js, and CreativeEditorSDK (CESDK). 🎥✨ This app enables users to edit videos easily and export their edited creations. 📹💾

 ## Folder Structure